Frederikdt/GPSWebpage/README.md

 # GPSWebpage
-A HTML side made for showing data from a GPS.
+A HTML site made for showing data from a GPS.
 It is made for a school project.